 Many companies want to establish a culture of innovation – one that will encourage flexibility, creativity and support risk-taking.
 The benefit?
 Breakthrough products, a superior customer experience and an agile response to market challenges.
-The most effective innovation strategies focus on people and talent management practices – including that of learning and development – placing HR in a unique position to enhance (or hinder) innovative behaviours and practices within an organisation.
+The most effective innovation strategies focus on people and talent management practices – including that of performance management – placing HR in a unique position to enhance (or hinder) innovative behaviours and practices within an organisation.

-But what is happening in organisations today, and what is HR’s role – specifically the L&D function – in not only supporting, but also driving, a culture of innovation?
+But what is happening in organisations today, and what is HR’s role – specifically the People and Performance function – in not only supporting, but also driving, a culture of innovation?
 Via the results of our Global HR Innovation Survey we investigated:

 - the effectiveness of current talent management practices in driving and supporting innovation